 How to tell if your bananas are ripe enough

-Spotty bananas are the best to use when to making vegan chocolate banana bread.
+Spotty bananas are the best to use when making vegan chocolate banana bread.
 The spottier the better.
 They should look like the image above or spottier.

-If you’re unsure of your bananas ripeness, give them a taste.
+If you're unsure of the ripeness of your bananas, give them a taste.
 As long as they are sweet and banana-y they’re good to go!
 If they’re slightly green tasting, or not very flavorful they need to sit for another day or two.

 I use 15-16oz of mashed bananas (or about 5 regular size bananas).
 This will give a hint of banana flavor without overpowering the chocolate bread.
 I find it best to always weigh the banana for a consistent bread.

 If your bananas are lacking in sweetness I’d suggest adding 2-3 extra tablespoons of sugar.

 How to make vegan chocolate banana bread muffins